William Frederick Fisher: Post-NASA

 After leaving NASA, Fisher returned to the practice of emergency medicine.
 He remains in active medical practice in the greater Houston area at the present time.

 Personal life

 He married fellow physician and later fellow astronaut, Anna Lee Fisher of St. Albans, New York, on August 23, 1977.
 They have two daughters, one of whom is CNN journalist Kristin Fisher.
-The two divorced in 2000.
+The two divorced in 2000.Dr.
+Fisher and Maureen Fuhrmann were married on May 24, 2025.